apwelsh/hubitat/roku/README.md

 To manage your Roku device from Roku Connect, navigate to **"Apps"** in the Hubitat menu, and select **"(+) Add User App"**.
 In the pop-up, select Roku Connect, the click the **done** button.

-From the list of installed applicaiton, locate **"Roku Connect"** and run it.
+From the list of installed applications, locate **"Roku Connect"** and run it.

-From here you can **"Discover New Devices"**, and manage instsalled device.
+From here you can **"Discover New Devices"**, and manage installed devices.

 If you cannot setup DHCP reservations, and static IP addresses are not an option, be sure to turn on **Auto detect IP changes of Roku devices**.
-This feature will periodically ping the SSDP connected devices, even when the app is not in discovery mode, so locate and detect IP address changes for intalled Roku devices.
+This feature will periodically ping the SSDP connected devices, even when the app is not in discovery mode, to locate and detect IP address changes for installed Roku devices.

 I believe the Roku Connect application is rather simple, needs little explanation.
 This is my preferred solution for managing your Roku devices.